 Finally, putting the cows though the dip to get rid of ticks was fun.
 It involved getting up close and using a very threatening flag to scare the cows into diving into a deep narrow channel.

 Surprisingly, after a day in the saddle, I didn’t feel particularly sore.
 Admittedly we’d not done anything too taxing, but I recalled that an hour and a half sitting on a camel left me nursing a sore for a couple of weeks after.
 Dinner was again warming and hearty and after there was a consensus to watch one of the hundreds of DVDs that Juan has in his library.
 And dead on 10, the lights went out.
 So out came the candles and we all went to bed by candle light.

-Woken early by ibis alarm, and up for an early breakfast in the dark we were all ready to saddle up again by 9:00 o’clock.
+Woken early by an ibis alarm, (the birds, not the budget hotel chain…) and up for an early breakfast in the dark we were all ready to saddle up again by 9:00 o’clock.

 But first our day two briefing.

 Now after a day, you all think you’re “bloody experts” said Juan.
 And today the horse won’t do what you want it to and you’ll blame the “bloody horse”.
 But it’s not the “bloody horse’s fault, it’s your bloody fault”.
 And because you all think you know what you’re doing, statistically one of you will fall off.

 So we set off to move yesterday’s herd back to another part of the ranch.
 We’d walked down a hill, and my horse had decided to drink from the little pool he was standing in.
 You know the old saying ‘you can take a horse to water’?
 Well take mine anywhere near water and he drank like a fish.